-- The school supplies SPF30 (or higher) broad-spectrum, water-resistant sunscreen for staff and students to use - Students are also encouraged to provide their own SPF30 (or higher) broad-spectrum, water-resistant sunscreen.
-This is included in regular communication to families - Strategies are in place to remind and encourage students to apply sunscreen before going outdoors (e.g., reminder notices, sunscreen monitors, sunscreen buddies) with time for this scheduled into the daily routine. - The school community is educated about the correct use of sunscreen and the level of protection it provides (apply 20 minutes before going outdoors and reapply every 2 hours, or more frequently if sweating or swimming e.g. towel dry and then re-apply).
+- The school supplies SPF50+ broad-spectrum, water-resistant sunscreen for staff and students to use - Students provide their own SPF50+ broad-spectrum, water-resistant sunscreen.
+This is included on the school's booklist each year. - Strategies are in place to remind and encourage students to apply sunscreen before going outdoors (e.g., reminder notices, sunscreen monitors, sunscreen buddies) with time for this scheduled into the daily routine. - The school community is educated about the correct use of sunscreen and the level of protection it provides (apply 20 minutes before going outdoors and reapply every 2 hours, or more frequently if sweating or swimming e.g. towel dry and then re-apply).